Stuffed shells with meat are the ultimate comfort food, absolutely delicious. These can be made ahead and frozen. They are the perfect dinner recipe.

 Instructions

-• Cook the shells according to package instructions.
+- Cook the shells in a large pot according to package instructions.
 Make sure the water is at a full boil before you put in the uncooked shells.
 Add 1 teaspoon of kosher salt to the water and set a timer so that the pasta is drained just before it is al dente.

 I made and stuffed 45 shells and froze them in cake pans then put in zip bag.
 We had kids in so I fixed them with Alfredo sauce because tomato or spaghetti sauce doesn’t agree with everyone.
 Had Caesar salad and homemade garlic hard bread.
 So easy to fix for a crowd!
 It was a hit and they want it again!
 Thank you for recipe.